Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Philadelphia's games this year have hit the over on six of 11 set point totals (54.5%).

-- Philadelphia is 3-1 against the spread and 3-1 overall when the team churns out over 375.4 yards.
+- Philadelphia is 3-1 against the spread and 3-1 overall when the team picks up over 375.4 yards.

-- This year, the Eagles have nine turnovers, six fewer than the Giants have takeaways (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.